Rexarrior/docx_to_md/memory-bank/progress.md

   - Table parsing is implemented with correct positioning
   - Text formatting is preserved

+- **Writer Component**:
+  - MarkdownWriter successfully generates Markdown content
+  - Text formatting is properly converted to Markdown syntax
+  - Images are extracted and saved with correct references
+  - Tables are converted to Markdown format
+  - ZIP archives are created with proper structure

 ## Parser Analysis Results
 - The parser successfully processes the example document
 - It identifies headings (36), images (8), and tables (2)